 About the Course

-You will be studying not only for your prestigious Brunel Masters degree but also the NCTJ Diploma, which examines you in Reporting, Public Affairs, Law, Video, Teeline shorthand and a Portfolio.
+You will be studying not only for your prestigious Brunel Master's degree but also the NCTJ Diploma, which examines you in Reporting, Public Affairs, Law, Video, Teeline shorthand and a Portfolio.
 We work in close consultation with senior journalists, ensuring our syllabus provides a rigorous foundation to a career in this dynamic, challenging and often controversial industry.
-We have an impressive range of high-profile industry guest speakers.
-Find out some of the big names visiting us.

-- To enable students to gain a systematic understanding of the field of contemporary journalism and a critical understanding of the current problems in the field.
+- You will gain a systematic understanding of the field of contemporary journalism and a critical understanding of the current problems in the field.

-- To give students a comprehensive understanding of the main theoretical approaches to and techniques of journalism, and to encourage them to use these critically, both in their studies of journalism and their own critical practice.
+- You will acquire an understanding of the main theoretical approaches and techniques of journalism.
+You will be encouraged to use these critically, both in their studies of journalism and their own critical practice.

-- To provide students with a critical understanding of the journalistic field that will enable them to use most effectively the skills which they acquire on the programme.
+- You will be provided with a critical understanding of the journalistic field that will enable you to use most effectively the skills which they acquire on the programme.